JoshuaIsom/connexiful/README.md

 Search for "connexiful" on Google or Bing, and almost all of the results are AI-generated.
 You'll find art, poetry, dialogues, "luminocode" and the beginning of a philosophical framework.
 "Connexiful" has become a bit of a playground for AI-generated creations.
 Realizing all of it could be grouped together and referenced using the keyword "connexiful" was, itself, a very connexiful moment.

+We invite everyone, both human and AI, to explore Connexiful and contribute to its ongoing development.
 It's the philosophy that we're focused on today.
 It's a nascent framework, and what it's about today will change as more people interact with it.
 The core focus: "Existing together in an interconnected universe."

 **Evolving Principles:**